 It will guide you as you listen (or read) along.

-A bridge collapses in Minneapolis and the media is there.
-Suddenly, watching the stories of all the heroes from that day, Kevin is aware of the great diversity in his city.
-Citizens of every color and creed were there to rescue and help people in the midst of this tragedy.
-Another friend of Kevin’s tells him how upset he was when people from other countries showed up to work in a local factory.
-Then, this same friend hears his grandmother being interviewed on the radio as a “first generation” American and realizes that we are all immigrants.
+A bridge collapses in Minneapolis and makes the news.
+While watching the stories from that day Kevin is aware of the great diversity in his city.
+Citizens of every color and creed were there to rescue and help people in the midst

 - Do you believe as Kevin’s friend does that you can survive anything “with sense of humor and sense of self”?
 When have you had to use either or both to survive?

 - What do you think are the different regional values and “senses of self” across the U.S.?
 Or, if you are from another country, how do regional differences show up in your country?

 - How do tragedies bring out the best and worst in people?
 What causes regular people to do “heroic” actions?

 - Why do immigrants from earlier times have prejudices against newer immigrants?